geoserver/geoserver/doc/en/user/source/data/raster/gdal.rst

 Once these steps have been completed, restart GeoServer.

-Navigate to :menuselection:`About > Server Status` page, and change to the :guilabel:`Modules` tab, and click :guilabel:`` link for status information.
+Navigate to :menuselection:`About > Server Status` page, and change to the :guilabel:`Modules` tab, and click :guilabel:`ImageI/O-Ext GDAL Coverage Extension` link for status information.

 .. figure:: images/gdal-extension-status.png